Dragon fruit cracking or splitting up may be because of over-watering when the fruits are nearly ripe & because of some other physical factors.

 Sometimes, growers leave the fruits on the vines for quite a while (to wait for the prices to go up to sell) which can also cause fruit cracking.

 A crack on a dragon fruit may look a bit like this:

 Some growers in areas like California experience this thing while others in Florida usually don't.
-Along these lines, growers believe the soil may be too dry or it's the uneven heat & humidity causing the fruits to split.
+While finding a cause for this problem, they believe the soil may be too dry or it's the uneven heat & humidity causing the fruits to split.